 An image block is used to insert an image into your email.
 Images can be static or dynamic and will be optimized automatically for all device sizes.

-There are four different ways to add an image to the image block:
+There are several different ways to add an image to the image block:

 - Image URL